hanabi/hanabi.github.io/Reference.md

 * For the purposes of *Priority*, blind-playing a card is the most important thing to do.
 When players are supposed to be blind-playing a card, they are usually NOT allowed to perform a *Priority Finesse* - they must stick to playing the blind card.
 * One exception to this is if a player is in the middle of unraveling the layer of a *Layered Finesse*.
 Since they have already blind-played their first card in the layer, they have demonstrated that the *Finesse* was on them, and now everyone on the team knows that the rest of the cards inside of the layer are "gotten" for sure.
-* Thus, in this situation, a player can "pause" playing into the *Layered Finesse* and play some other clued card to perform a *Paused Priority Finesse*.
+* Thus, in this situation, a player can "pause" finishing up the *Layered Finesse* and play some other clued card to perform a *Paused Priority Finesse*.

 ### The Sarcastic Discard